-- I. Excluding from the following figures to identify expected participation rates based on eligible customers: - i.
-80,981 lower usage customers only high-usage customers where the customer falls into the top 50% consumption tier8 have been included - 6,530 customers whose weather normalized usage was not statistically significant and could not be properly evaluated for cost effective treatment9
+- I. Excluding from the following figures to identify expected participation rates based on eligible customers: - 80,981 lower usage customers only high-usage customers where the customer falls into the top 50% consumption tier have been included - ii.
+6,530 customers whose weather normalized usage was not statistically significant and could not be properly evaluated for cost effective treatment - iii.
+7,354 customers with less than 12-months of concurrent usage (in order to accurately determine usage eligibility); with a termination in the prior